jommy99/pandacoin-1/README.md

-Pandacoin (PND) to continue its evoulution as the Digital Pandacoin project.
+Pandacoin (PND) to continue its evolution as the Digital Pandacoin project.

 Pandacoin development tree